New Zealand is a really great country to be in.

 You’ll need to protect yourself from identity and internet culprits that are always lurking around.

 A lot of content in New Zealand is geo-restricted.
-But with a VPN, you can not only access BBC iPlayer nz, but also other geo-restricted entertainment channels like Channel 4, Channel 5, ITV Hub, BFI Player, and many others.
+But with a VPN, you can not only watch BBC iPlayer nz, but also other geo-restricted entertainment channels like Channel 4, Channel 5, ITV Hub, BFI Player, and many others.

 So, here is why you need a VPN.